fthelen/site_checker/README.md

-The goal of this project it so screen through a large volume of websites to determine one of the following states:
+The goal of this project it to screen through a large volume of websites to determine one of the following states:
     1) Active with content
     2) Active for sale
     3) Active with no content